Gallery-of-Kaeon/Kaeon-JS/README.md

 <h4>The JS Operation</h4>

-<p>The JS operation is a processor operation for United JavaScript.</p>
+<p>The js operation is a processor operation for United JavaScript.</p>

 <h4>The Process Operation</h4>

-<p>The Process operation is a processor operation for Kaeon FUSION.</p>
+<p>The process operation is a processor operation for Kaeon FUSION.</p>

 <h4>The Parse Operation</h4>

-<p>The Parse operation is a translator operation where ONE+ is the input language and ONE is the output language.</p>
+<p>The parse operation is a translator operation where ONE+ is the input language and ONE is the output language.</p>

 <h4>The Preprocess Operation</h4>

-<p>The Preprocess operation is a translator operation where the Universal Preprocessor is the input language and raw text is the output language.</p>
+<p>The preprocess operation is a translator operation where the Universal Preprocessor is the input language and raw text is the output language.</p>

 <h4>The UCC Operation</h4>